Shower Faucet vs. Shower Valve: What's the Difference?

 Shower Faucet: Bringing Style and Control

-A shower faucet, often referred to as a shower handle or shower trim, is the visible part of your shower system.
-It is the component you interact with when adjusting water temperature and flow.
-Here are some key features and functions of a shower faucet:
+A shower faucet, often referred to as a shower handle or trim, is the visible part of your shower system.
+It’s what you interact with daily to control temperature and flow.
+Key features include:

 Shower Valve: The Hidden Workhorse